 A good engagement rate on Instagram ranges from 3% to 5%

 Referencing the graph, there is an inverse relationship between the number of followers and the engagement rate which means nano- and micro-influencers tend to be more effective than macro-influencers and celebrities

 Did you know that Instagram notifies accounts of new followers, but not for unfollows?
 So, influencers have to carefully and frequently track changes to have a good understanding of how many followers they are losing daily, ideally the net of new and leaving should always be positive.

 Also, if influencers purchase followers, then these fake profiles and bots, eventually may get closed.
-Instagram regularly reviews profiles to ensure they are valid and being used or will be closed – it’s not unheard of for thousands of followers to disappear overnight!
+Instagram conducts regular profile reviews to verify their legitimacy and whether they are actively used; otherwise, they may be subject to closure.
+It’s not uncommon for thousands of followers to vanish overnight in such cases.

 How to get followers hooked to your profile?

 A large follower base doesn’t guarantee automatic high engagement for all new posts—this is a misconception.
 The key is to align content to audiences’ interests and avoid situations that result in low engagement.
 Below are the reasons which may be the root cause of unfollowing:

 Followers are not interested or even ignoring the account due to poor and non-relevant content

 Content is infrequently posted so followers lose interest

 Audiences are not connecting with the visuals.